 Traditionally, people make a paste using haldi and different ingredients according to their individual family customs.
 While some mix it with sandalwood powder and milk, others mix it with rose water.
 This paste is then applied on the bride and the groom’s face, neck, hands and feet, by their near and dear ones.
 This ceremony is also accompanied by traditional songs and dances at times.

 In many customs, the bride and the groom also apply a small portion of this sacred paste on their unmarried friends and siblings.
 It is said that whoever gets touched by this paste will soon find a good looking partner.

 Most people believe that the reason for applying haldi is to ward off evil spirits from affecting the bride and the groom.
-This is why, the bride and groom are usually not allowed to leave their home after the haldi ceremony, till their wedding mahurat.
-In some traditions, they are also tied a sacred red thread or given some small amulets and other items for protection against evil eye.
+This is why, the bride and groom are usually not allowed to leave their home after the haldi ceremony, until their wedding mahurat.
+In some traditions, they are also tied to a sacred red thread or given some small amulets and other items for protection against evil eye.

 The yellow colour of turmeric is considered very auspicious in the Indian traditions.
 The auspiciousness of this ingredient and its colour ushers in a life of prosperity for the couple, who are starting off their new life together.
-This is why, in many cultures the bride and groom wear yellow clothes on their wedding day as well.
+This is why in many cultures, the bride and groom wear yellow clothes on their wedding day as well.